Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Cluster Infall Regions

 Given the similar slopes, we now examine whether clusters of greater mass accrete proportionally more or fewer galaxies over this redshift interval.
 Such behavior would have ramifications for the $\sigma$-dependent increase in S0s as a fraction of cluster galaxies \citep{Just10}.
-For example, if more-massive systems accrete a larger percentage of their galaxies at late times relative to less-massive systems, then it could be that the (proportionally larger) infalling population diluted any increase in the S0 fraction in these systems, rather than that the less-massive systems are intrinsically more efficient at converting spirals to S0s.
+For example, if more massive systems accrete a larger percentage of their galaxies at late times relative to less massive systems, then it could be that the (proportionally larger) infalling population diluted any increase in the S0 fraction in these systems, rather than that the less massive systems are intrinsically more efficient at converting spirals to S0s.
 In Figure~\ref{accrete}, we compare the ratio of $N_{\rm infall}$ to $N_{\rm cluster}$ as a function of $\sigma$.
-The effects of merging between galaxies, which would decrease this ratio assuming no mergers occur within the virial radius, where relatively velocities between galaxies is much higher, is also shown.
 We find that the relative size of the infalling population does not scale with cluster velocity dispersion.
-However, there is a considerable range in the ratio, from $\approx15$--$300\%$, with typical values between $\sim30$--$200\%$.
-Although most of this is due to the scatter in $N_{\rm cluster}$ (see Fig~\ref{ngal}), this result highlights the importance of accounting for the large variation in cluster properties.
+However, there is a considerable range in the ratio, from $\approx15\%$--$300\%$, with typical values between $\sim\%30$--$200\%$.
+To determine whether the scatter of $N_{\rm infall}$ or $N_{\rm cluster}$ dominate the scatter in the ratio, we set either the scatter in $N_{\rm infall}$ or $N_{\rm cluster}$ to zero and evaluated the scatter in the ratio.
+We found that setting the scatter in $N_{\rm infall}$ to zero had minimal effect on the scatter in the ratio and conclude that it is the scatter in $N_{\rm cluster}$ that dominates.
+This result highlights the importance of accounting for the large variation in cluster properties.

 We now use $N_{\rm cluster}$ and $N_{\rm infall}$ to predict the mass evolution of our clusters based on the LDP data.
-We account for the enhanced clustering of galaxies relative to the underlying mass distribution, parameterized by $\sigma_8$, the RMS fluctuation of galaxies in an $8 h^{-1}$~Mpc sphere relative to fluctuation in mass, and adopt a recent value, $\sigma_8=0.81$ \citep{Jarosik11}.
+We model the correspondence between our clusters at their observed epoch and at $z=0$ using the model described in \citet{Poggianti06}.
+In this model, we account for the enhanced clustering of galaxies relative to the underlying mass distribution, parameterized by $\sigma_8$, the RMS fluctuation of galaxies in an $8 h^{-1}$~Mpc sphere relative to fluctuation in mass, and adopt a recent value, $\sigma_8=0.81$ \citep{Jarosik11}.